FrancisBanville/ms_interpreting_probabilities/README.md

 strengths.
 Represented in a quantitative adjacency matrix $W$, interaction strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes [@Berlow2004Interaction; @Borrett2019Walk], with
-$W_{i \rightarrow j}$ being a natural $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
+$W_{i, j}$ being a natural $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
 For example, they may represent local interaction rates between pairs of taxa [e.g., the flower-visiting rates of pollinators in a mutualistic network, @Herrera1989PolAbu].
-When interaction strengths characterize predation pressure on prey, they can serve as parameters in a Lotka-Volterra model [e.g., @Emmerson2004Predatora].
+When interaction strengths characterize predation pressure on prey, they can serve as parameters in a Lotka-Volterra model [e.g.,
+@Emmerson2004Predatora].
 The extra amount of ecological information in quantitative networks typically comes at a cost of greater sampling effort and data volume in predictive models [@Strydom2021Roadmapa], which can lead to relatively high levels of uncertainties when inferring quantitative networks with limited data.

-As for binary interaction networks, the uncertainty and variability of interaction strengths can be represented probabilistically.
-However, the need to estimate the probability distribution of interaction strengths makes the inference of probabilities more challenging in quantitative networks compared to binary interaction networks.
-Interaction strengths can follow many probability distributions depending on the method.
-For instance, they can follow a Poisson distribution $W_{i \rightarrow j} \sim {\rm Poisson}(\lambda_{i \rightarrow j})$ when predicting the number of interactions between pairs of nodes, with
+Like binary interaction networks, the uncertainty and variability of interaction strengths can be represented probabilistically.
+Interaction strengths can follow many probability distributions depending on the measure.
+For instance, they can follow a Poisson distribution $W_{i, j} \sim {\rm Poisson}(\lambda_{i, j} t_0)$ when predicting the number of interactions between individuals, with
-$\lambda_{i \rightarrow j}$ being the expected rate at which individuals of taxa
+$\lambda_{i, j}$ being the expected rate at which individuals of taxa $i$ and
-$i$ and $j$ interact (e.g., the average number of prey $j$ consumed by all predators $i$ in a given time period).
-The Poisson distribution can also be
-$0$-inflated after initially modeling non-interacting taxa [e.g.,
-@Boulangeat2012AccDis employ a $0$-inflated model to analyze species abundance following the modeling of species presence and absence], which constitute the majority of taxa pairs in most local networks [@Jordano2016Samplingb].
+$j$ interact.
+The product $\lambda_{i, j} t_0$ is the expected number of interactions realized by individuals during the time interval $t_0$ (e.g., the expected number of prey $j$ consumed by all predators $i$).
+The Poisson distribution can also be $0$-inflated when taking into account non-interacting taxa [e.g., @Boulangeat2012AccDis employ a $0$-inflated model to analyze species abundance following the modeling of species presence and absence], which constitute the majority of taxa pairs in most local networks [@Jordano2016Samplingb].

 Because of the methodological difficulties typically encountered when building deterministic quantitative networks [which are only partially mitigated by